fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Get-AzureStorageBlob.md

 PS C:\> Echo "Total $Total blobs in container $ContainerName"
 ```

-This example uses the *MaxCount* and *ContinuationToken* parameters to list azure_2 Storage blobs in multiple batches.
+This example uses the *MaxCount* and *ContinuationToken* parameters to list Azure Storage blobs in multiple batches.
 The first four commands assign values to variables to use in the example.

 The fifth command specifies a **Do-While** statement that uses the **Get-AzureStorageBlob** cmdlet to get blobs.